-Regulations in New Brunswick are governed primarily by the Crown Lands and Forests Act and the Clean Environment Act.
+Regulations in New Brunswick are governed primarily by the Crown Lands and Forests Act, Clean Water Act and the Clean Environment Act.
 Additional regulations are prescribed by the Government of the Province of New Brunswick to ensure compliance with a variety of health and safety standards.
 New Brunswick has benefited from a relatively stable regulatory regime over time.

 Management believes that Acadian has been in compliance, in all material respects, with all laws and regulations governing its operations in New Brunswick.
-Where the Crown Lands and Forest Act relates to the specifics of Crown Lands' obligations, freehold timberlands fall under the auspices of the Clean Environment Act.
+Where the Crown Lands and Forest Act relates to the specifics of Crown Lands' obligations, freehold timberlands fall under the auspices of the Clean Water Act and the Clean Environment Act.